yichizhang/yichizhang.github.io/_posts/2015-04-08-swift-pitfalls.markdown

 date: 2015-04-08 08:24:08
 ---

 I've been doing iOS and Mac OS programming in Swift for a while and I noticed some "pitfalls".
 They are some syntax details that may cause compiler errors and leave you wonder, "why is that".
-I believe that all the "pitfalls" here is included in the Swift official documentation and tutorials already.
+I believe that all the "pitfalls" here are included in the Swift official documentation and tutorials already.
 But I think it would help myself and other people if I put them all together here in one place.

 <br />